eamador1/blog-app/README.md

 - [📝 License](#license)

-**Blog App** In this project, I add validations to my models and create specs for them.
+**Blog App** In this project, I create all controllers and views for my Blog app.
+As I am not processing any data yet, I add simple placeholders for your views with plain HTML.

 ## 🛠 Built With <a name="built-with"></a>